arcaweb-ch/php-rest-api/README.md

 });
 ```
-URLs are REGEX patterns in which multiple matching parameters can be specified.
-In this example, when endpoint url /test/**123**/**456** is called, this function will return [123, 456].
+The above example will return an array with two matching digits specified in the URL.

+### Route auto-inclusion
+Route files will be automatically included if exists based on first level URI path.
+For example, when **/foo/** route is defined and called, **routes/route.foo.php** will be automatically included.

-### More examples with callback:
+### More examples with callback
-This example shows how multiple HTTP methods can be used and how to define respective callback functions, if route file **routes/route.test.php** is present, it will be included automatically.
+This example shows how multiple HTTP methods can be routed to different callback functions.
+You can find them in the example source as well.
 ```php
 $api->get('/test/?', 'get_all');
 $api->get('/test/([0-9]+)', 'get');